Skip To Main Content

 Step 2: Standard Deconstruction and Lesson Target Design

 Deconstruction is the next step in the process and allows the team to identify all of the Learning Targets necessary for success at the highest cognitive level of the standard.
 The Deconstruction process occurs using the Deconstruction Template, which results in the clearly defined Learning Targets.
 A cursory search on the internet will reveal that the deconstruction process has been conducted by several districts and states.
 The results of those deconstruction experiences, however, are a bit hit-or-miss.
 While teams are welcome to utilize deconstruction that has already occurred, it’s essential to keep a close eye to ensure MPCSD’s needs are met.
 Editing of already deconstructed standards is essential if using another district’s results.
 The editing must ensure the use of the clear coding system on the deconstruction template so alignment to curriculum, instruction, assessment, and grading tools is evident.
-Click Here for a copy of the template below.
+Download a copy of the template below.

 Step 3: Unit/Module Planning and Pacing